July 23-25, 2025

 Aaron Lee, CEO, Leaders Rising Network and Michael Pumphrey, Coach, Leaders Rising Network

-Successful fundraising isn’t just about asking for money—it’s about building authentic influence and trust with donors, stakeholders, and communities.
+Successful fundraising isn’t just about asking for money, it’s about building authentic influence and trust with donors, stakeholders, and communities.
 This workshop leverages the Influence Model to help nonprofit professionals understand how to effectively inspire action, foster meaningful relationships, and create lasting impact.

 Workshop 605 Fear Factor - Turn AI Anxiety into Fundraising Growth

-Erik Tomalis, Chief Revenue Officer, Avid
+Erik Tomalis, Chief Revenue Officer, Avid AI

 AI doesn’t have to be scary or mysterious.
 You don’t need a PhD in machine learning or a team of data scientists to put it to work.
-At its core, AI is just a tool—one that can help your nonprofit save time, uncover insights, and build stronger donor relationships.
+At its core, AI is just a tool, one that can help your nonprofit save time, uncover insights, and build stronger donor relationships.
 The challenge?
 Most nonprofits are stuck.
 They hear the hype, they see the buzzwords, and they freeze.
 What is AI?
 Where do you even start?

 This session removes the noise and breaks it down.
 You’ll see how AI transforms donor data into personalized experiences that delight, engage, and inspire giving.
 Growth doesn’t come from doing more.
 It comes from doing what matters, better.